 Our ability to become and remain profitable depends on our ability to generate revenue.
-While we began to generate revenue from the sales of INVELTYS in January 2019, there can be no assurance as to the amount or timing of any such revenue, and we may not achieve profitability.
+While we began to generate revenue from the sales of INVELTYS in January 2019 and expect to begin shipping EYSUVIS to wholesalers in the U.S. by the end of 2020 and for the full promotional launch to begin in January of 2021, there can be no assurance as to the amount or timing of any such revenue from INVELTYS and EYSUVIS, and we may not achieve profitability.
 Achieving and maintaining profitability will require us to be successful in a range of challenging activities, including:

-- successfully growing INVELTYS revenues; - obtaining marketing approval of EYSUVIS or any other product candidates; - achieving an adequate level of market acceptance and obtaining and maintaining coverage and adequate reimbursement from third-party payors for INVELTYS and EYSUVIS, if approved, and any other products we commercialize; - manufacturing at commercial scale, marketing, selling and distributing INVELTYS or any product candidates for which we obtain marketing approval, including EYSUVIS; - maintaining regulatory and marketing approvals for INVELTYS and for any other product candidates for which we obtain approval, including EYSUVIS;
+- successfully growing INVELTYS revenues; - successfully launching EYSUVIS; - obtaining marketing approval for any product candidates; - achieving an adequate level of market acceptance and obtaining and maintaining coverage and adequate reimbursement from third-party payors for EYSUVIS, INVELTYS and any other products we commercialize; - manufacturing at commercial scale, marketing, selling and distributing EYSUVIS and INVELTYS or any product candidates for which we obtain marketing approval; - maintaining regulatory and marketing approvals for EYSUVIS and INVELTYS and for any product candidates for which we obtain marketing approval; - hiring and building a full commercial organization required for marketing, selling and distributing those products for which we obtain marketing approval;

-- hiring and building a full commercial organization required for marketing, selling and distributing those products for which we obtain marketing approval, including EYSUVIS; - obtaining, maintaining and protecting our intellectual property rights; and - adapting our business in response to the current pandemic health event resulting from COVID-19 and its collateral consequences.
+- obtaining, maintaining and protecting our intellectual property rights; and - adapting our business in response to the current pandemic health event resulting from COVID-19 and its collateral consequences.

-INVELTYS is our only product that has been approved for sale and it has only been approved in the United States.
-Our ability to generate revenue from operations will depend, in part, on the success of commercial sales of INVELTYS, which we commercially launched in the United States in January 2019.
-However, the successful commercialization of INVELTYS in the United States is subject to many risks.
-We are currently undertaking our first commercial launch with INVELTYS, and we may not be able to do so successfully.
+EYSUVIS and INVELTYS are our only products that have been approved for sale, and they have only been approved in the United States.
+Our ability to generate revenue from operations will depend, in part, on the success of commercial sales of INVELTYS, which we commercially launched in the United States in January 2019, and the success of commercial sales of EYSUVIS, which we expect to begin shipping to wholesalers in the U.S. by the end of 2020 and for the full promotional launch to begin in January of 2021.
+However, the successful commercialization of EYSUVIS and INVELTYS in the United States is subject to many risks.
+As a company, we have limited experience commercializing products, and we may not be able to do so successfully.
 There are numerous examples of unsuccessful product launches and failures to meet expectations of market potential, including by pharmaceutical companies with more experience and resources than us.
-We do not anticipate our revenue from sales of INVELTYS alone will be sufficient for us to become profitable for several years, if at all.
+We do not anticipate our revenue from sales of EYSUVIS and INVELTYS alone will be sufficient for us to become profitable in the near future, if at all.